Faizah Zakaria

 Hello!
 I am a historian of Southeast Asia, focusing on the environment and religion in the maritime region.
 I completed my PhD in History at Yale University in 2018.

-I hold a B.Sc.
-(Hons), double majoring in Mathematics and English, along with an M.A in Southeast Asian Studies from the National University of Singapore.
+I obtained a B.Sc.
+(Hons), double majoring in Mathematics and English Language, as well as an M.A in Southeast Asian Studies from the National University of Singapore (NUS).

-At present, I am assistant professor of history at Nanyang Technological University.
-Previously, I have held postdoctoral positions at the International Institute for Asian Studies (Leiden University, the Netherlands) and the Mario Einaudi Centre for International Studies (Cornell University, USA).
+At present, I am assistant professor at the NUS Departments of Southeast Asian Studies and Malay Studies.
+Previously, I have been assistant professor of history at Nanyang Technological University and held postdoctoral positions at the International Institute for Asian Studies (Leiden University, the Netherlands) and the Mario Einaudi Centre for International Studies (Cornell University, USA).

 Research